-- The community's vision for the future, developed in Phase 2 of the project, helped to frame the Preferred Alternative (Phase 4); inform new and updated General Plan goals, policies, and actions; and ensure that the General Plan fully addresses the needs and desires of the community.
-The vision is made up of 13 complementary ideals, summarized as follows: - Santa Rosa is a diverse, equitable, and sustainable community built on civic engagement that empowers everyone to provide and support equal and affordable opportunities to obtain good housing, education and jobs; to enjoy vibrant cultural events and arts; and to live healthy lives in resilient neighborhoods that adapt to social and environmental change. - The full Vision Statement, with all 13 ideals, is presented here and depicted graphically on Figure 1-4.
+The community's vision for the future, developed in Phase 2 of the project, helped to frame the Preferred Alternative (Phase 4); inform new and updated General Plan goals, policies, and actions; and ensure that the General Plan fully addresses the needs and desires of the community.
+The vision consists of 13 complementary ideals, summarized as follows:

+Santa Rosa is a diverse, equitable, and sustainable community built on civic engagement that empowers everyone to provide and support equal and affordable opportunities to obtain good housing, education, and jobs; to enjoy vibrant cultural events and arts; and to live healthy lives in resilient neighborhoods that adapt to social and environmental change.

+The full Vision Statement, with all 13 ideals, is presented here and depicted graphically on Figure 1-3.
+As articulated in the Vision Diagram, Santa Rosa is: